PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 BEFORE AND AFTER SCHOOL RATES

-*Monthly rates are in effect for the school year.
-Refer to the rate sheet for your specific school.* A child who attends afternoon Kindergarten may attend our regular after school program using the first through fifth grade rates.
-He/she may attend only after school.
-Payments are due at the 1st of the month in full.
+Monthly rates are in effect for the school year and will not be prorated unless stated.
+A child who attends half-day, morning Kindergarten may only attend our regular before care Out of School program using the monthly rate.
+A child who attends half-day, afternoon Kindergarten may only attend our regular after care Out of School program using the monthly rate.
+Payments are due on the 1st of the month in full.

-No late charge will be applied if payment is made in full by the 1st of the month attending.
-If full payment is not received by the 15th of the month your child will be dropped from the program until full payment is made.
-If the 1st should fall on a Saturday, Sunday, or holiday; the payment will be due on the following business day.
-Further, any cancellation must be submitted in writing two weeks prior to the start of a new month.
+Payments are due by the 1st of the month attending.
+If full payment is not received by the 5th of the month your child will be dropped from the program until full payment is made.
+If the 1st should fall on a Saturday, Sunday, or holiday, the payment will be due on the following business day.
+Further, any cancellation must be submitted in writing 30 days on or before the start of a new month.
 If this is not done, the parent/guardian is responsible for next month’s payment.

 SUMMER CAMP